 To make INGRIN Sri Lanka the best Printing & Graphics institute of South Asia.

 To set up the institute as a center of excellence in the printing & graphics industry of Sri Lanka.
-Continuous updating of training programs with the changing technology.
-Develop competency based training programs for life long learning.
+Continuous updating of training programs with changing technology.
+To Develop competency based training programs for life long learning.

 The main goal of the institute is to improve the general quality standard of the printing and communication industry in Sri Lanka.
 This goal is pursued by providing training and schooling to those already working in the industry as well as to those who are about to enter the industry.